philippkeller/blog-random-howtos/source/_drafts/Scan-with-raspberry-pi-convert-with-aws-to-searchable-PDF.md

     {
       "Effect": "Allow",
       "Action": ["s3:ListBucket"],
-      "Resource": ["arn:aws:s3:::scanner-upload"]
+      "Resource": ["arn:aws:s3:::<temporary-upload-bucket>"]
     },
     {
       "Effect": "Allow",
       "Action": [
+        "s3:GetObject",
         "s3:PutObject",
-        "s3:GetObject",
         "s3:DeleteObject"
       ],
+      "Resource": ["arn:aws:s3:::<temporary-upload-bucket>/*"]
+    },
+    {
+      "Effect": "Allow",
+      "Action": [
+        "s3:PutObject"
+      ],
+      "Resource": ["arn:aws:s3:::<ocr-document-bucket>/*"]
+    },
+    {
+      "Effect": "Allow",
+      "Action": [
+        "logs:CreateLogGroup",
+        "logs:CreateLogStream",
+        "logs:PutLogEvents"
+      ],
-      "Resource": ["arn:aws:s3:::scanner-upload/*"]
+      "Resource": "arn:aws:logs:*:*:*"
     }
   ]
 }

 ```

-- **IAM**: Create a user with programmatic access only and attach the `scanner-upload` policy.
+- **IAM**: Create a user with programmatic access only and attach the `ReadWriteOCR` policy.
 Download the csv which contains the key and secret of this user

+Now, this policy has a little too much right for just uploading the files from your pi, but that way we can reuse the policy for the lambda function later and we don't need to create two policies.

 Back on Raspberry, first install and configure aws cli (use the key and secret from the downloaded csv):